Alemba-Vivian/Restaurant-page/README.md

 # Restaurant-page
-creating a simple restaurant web page using the fundamentals of webpack
+Build a restaurant page using webpack and javascript ES6 Modules